kimsjjkjn/PBPK_Propranolol/docs/Full_Document.md

 - These models can be used with variations in parameters to model disease state (e.g. hepatic impairment).

 # Reflection
-This independent project on physiologically based pharmacokinetic (PBPK) modeling of propranolol was undertaken using Berkeley Madonna, with all organ-level differential equations derived from first principles.
-Through the construction and validation of rat (IV) and human (IV & PO) models, I gained practical experience in mechanistic model building, parameterisation, and quantitative evaluation of model performance.
+This independent project on physiologically based pharmacokinetic (PBPK) modeling of propranolol was conducted using Berkeley Madonna, with all organ-level differential equations derived from first principles.
+By constructing and validating rat (IV) and human (IV and PO) models, I developed hands-on experience in mechanistic model building, parameterization, and quantitative evaluation of model performance.

-The rat IV model achieved high accuracy, with AAFE values around 1.3–1.5 and all major pharmacokinetic parameters (t½, CL, Vss, AUC) predicted within 2-fold of in vivo data, demonstrating reliability of the framework.
-In contrast, human IV and PO simulations highlighted key limitations: while exposure metrics such as AUC and CL were predicted within 2-fold, discrepancies emerged in parameters like Tmax, Vss, and t½.
-These issues were traced to simplified absorption modeling and omission of transporter- or enzyme-specific processes.
-Because it was my first time constructing PBPK model, I started with the simplest model, in the future, absorption model must be developed to reflect more complex real-life absorption mechanism.
+The project successfully validated the rat IV and human PO models, while also identifying key limitations in the human IV model and outlining directions for refinement.
+As a first attempt at PBPK modeling, the models were quite simplified.
+Therefore, future improvements including incorporating gastric emptying and intestinal transit into the oral absorption module and integrating transporter and enzyme dynamics should be done to reflect more complex in vivo mechanism.

-Overall, this project not only established a validated baseline model (rat IV) but also outlined a roadmap for refinement of human models.
-Future improvements include incorporating gastric emptying and intestinal transit into the oral absorption module, refining hepatic clearance scaling, and integrating transporter and enzyme dynamics.
-Beyond the technical results, the project provided an opportunity to gain knowledge of the mechanism behind PBPK model, practice complete ODE derivation, systematic model validation using fold-error criteria (FE, AAFE, within 2×/3×), and critical evaluation of mechanistic assumptions.
+Beyond the technical implementation, this project strengthened my understanding of PBPK mechanisms, provided practice in complete ODE derivation, and reinforced systematic model validation using fold-error metrics (FE, AAFE, within 2×/3×).
+Importantly, it highlighted both the strengths and challenges of PBPK modeling: exposure-based parameters can be reproduced with reasonable accuracy, but shape-dependent outcomes such as Tmax and terminal half-life require greater physiological complexity.

-This exercise reflects both the strengths and challenges of PBPK modeling: while exposure-based predictions can often be achieved with reasonable accuracy, faithfully reproducing shape-dependent parameters such as Tmax and terminal half-life requires deeper biological detail.
-The project therefore serves as both a validated case study and a platform for future extensions toward clinically predictive PBPK modeling.
+Overall, this work served as both a validated case study and a foundation for future extensions toward clinically predictive PBPK modeling.

 # References